hakernia/esp32c3sm-base/README.md

 Client
 The client is in active state by default.
-It sends simple messages based on changing states of GPIO 1-4 It enters sleep mode on Server's request.
+It sends simple messages based on changing states of GPIO 1-4 GPIOs are debounced.
+Feel free to experiment with bare wire.
+It enters sleep mode on Server's request.
 Exit from sleep mode by changing GPIO 1-4 or by timer (commented out).